 Notes from the oenologist

-The harvest is done by hand to preserve the bunches, once selected they are placed in small boxes to maintain a higher quality.
-Then, a light pressing extracts the flower must that is vinified in steel.
+The manual harvest selects the bunches and preserves the integrity of the grapes.
+The selected grapes are placed in small boxes to maintain a higher quality.
+Follows a light pressing to extract the flower must that is vinified in steel.